projectcalico/calico/maintenance/kubernetes-upgrade.md

 1. If you have [enable application layer policy]({{site.baseurl}}/security/app-layer-policy), follow [the instructions below](#upgrading-if-you-have-application-layer-policy-enabled) to complete your upgrade.
 Skip this if you are not using Istio with {{site.prodname}}.

+1. If you were upgrading from a version of Calico prior to v3.14 and followed the pre-upgrade steps for host endpoints above, review traffic logs from the temporary policy, add any global network policies needed to whitelist traffic, and delete the temporary network policy **allow-all-upgrade**.

 1. Congratulations!
 You have upgraded to {{site.prodname}} {{page.version}}.